MozillaReality/WebXR-emulator-extension/README.md

 - Based on [WebXR device API draft issued on 10 October 2019](https://www.w3.org/TR/webxr/)
 - No device specific emulation yet
-- Supports only trigger primary button, not other buttons
+- Supports only trigger and squeeze buttons, not other buttons
-- Supports only VR, not AR yet

 ## Browsers